reactive/data-client/docs/core/getting-started/mutations.md

 </HooksPlayground>

-Rest Hooks uses the fetch response to safely update all components.
+Reactive Data Client uses the fetch response to safely update all components.
 This not only more than doubles performance, but dramatically reduces server load that comes up sequential fetches.

 <details>